What are porphyrins?

 “We are making a cognitive mistake.
 We are thinking of this disease very much on the infective side of things, that it’s something that we can treat with pills.
 And my personal feeling is that it’s not like that.”— COVID Clinical Discussions: More from Marco Garrone from the front line. #FOAMed

 Wireless radiation could be one of those factors.
-And some of the most important studies, which have remained obscure for many years, was conducted by the Soviets, who had a much more intensive and, some would say, nuanced, research program than the US into the effects of microwaves on the human body.
+And some of the most important studies, which have remained obscure for many years, were conducted by the Soviets, who had a much more intensive, and nuanced, research program than the US into the effects of microwaves on the human body.
 They knew early on that sub-measurable thermal levels of radiation were creating biological effects, and could cause all sorts of blood disorders, similar to those that would happen with porphyria.

 A 1977 study by Ukrainian biologist N.P.
 Zalyubovskaya titled, Biological Effect of Millimeter Radiowaves, looked at the effect on rats and mice from millimeter radio waves of 5-8 mm, or 50-80 GHz, which encompasses the higher spectrum 5G frequencies, as well as the unlicensed, intended for widespread use, 60 GHz.
 A power density of 1 mw/cm(2), at the upper level of the US safety guideline, was beamed at the animals for 15 minutes a day for 60 days.

 Though we are often given reassurances by government and industry that millimeter waves will not penetrate beyond skin, in these experiments inflammation and de-myelinization around nerve fibers on the skin were just the beginning of the damage.
-Cell death and tissue deterioration in the myocardium, liver, kidney, and spleen were also recorded.
-There were porphyria-like disorders of the blood due to an alteration of the bone marrow, which led to ‘suppression of energy exchange’ and ‘changes occurring in the electron transport chain,’ that led to “a suppression of all functions of the organism.”
+Cell death and tissue deterioration in the myocardium, liver, kidney, and spleen also occurred.
+There were porphyria-like disorders of the blood due to an alteration of the bone marrow, which led to ‘suppression of energy exchange’ and ‘changes occurring in the electron transport chain,’ that led to ‘a suppression of all functions of the organism.’